vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

-npx - Node Package Manager, used to run the command create-next-app@latest - Uses the latest version of Next.js's official scaffolding tool to generate a new project portfolio - Names your project "portfolio" (this will be the folder name) --typescript - Sets up the project with TypeScript instead of plain JavaScript --tailwind - Preconfigures Tailwind CSS for styling
+npx - Node Package Manager, used to run the command create-next-app@latest - Uses the latest version of Next.js's official scaffolding tool to generate a new project portfolio - Names project "portfolio" (this will be the folder name) --typescript - Sets up the project with TypeScript instead of plain JavaScript --tailwind - Preconfigures Tailwind CSS for styling

 These are configuration prompts that appeared when we ran the create-next-app command.
 These let you customize the Next.js project setup (screenshot at the bottom):

 ✔ Which linter would you like to use? › ESLint - Asks which code linting tool to use.
-ESLint checks your code for errors and style issues.
+ESLint checks the code for errors and style issues.
 You selected ESLint (the standard choice).
 ✔ Would you like to use React Compiler? … No / Yes - Asks if you want to enable React's experimental compiler for automatic optimization.
 This is a newer feature.
 ✔ Would you like your code inside a src/ directory? … No / Yes - Asks if you want your application code organized in a src/ folder (more structured) or at the root level (simpler structure).
 ✔ Would you like to use App Router? (recommended) … No / Yes - Asks which routing system to use.
 App Router is Next.js's newer, more powerful routing system (vs. the older Pages Router).